-News that RAR feels is important for us all to know.
+News that RAR feels is important

 On Wednesday 13 and Thursday 14 of September Marie Sellstrom and Margaret Rasa visited Canberra.
 We met with Cathy McGowan member for Indi, Mike Kelly Labor member for Eden Monaro, Senators Richard Di Natale and Nick McKim from the Greens, Senator Sam Dastyari Labor for NSW, Shayne Neumann Labor member for Blair in Queensland who is also the shadow minister for Immigration and Border Protection and Lisa Chesters the Labor member for Bendigo.

 It was a really productive visit with the members listening to the points made on behalf of members for Rural Australians for Refugees.
 We will be visiting and meeting with politicians in the Liberal and National parties in addition to the Independents later this year.
 Further updates on our visit and points for further visits will be discussed at local RAR group meetings and forwarded to the National team.

 Evol McLeod from Yass and Gerry Gillespie from Queanbeyan explaining their members views to Marie Sellstrom

 Cathy McGowan checking contacts for Marie Sellstrom

 Outrageous Government changes

 Manus and Nauru for their health and safety.